Ad-Deen/Humanoid-Bot-project/README.md

 1. Download the CAD file from grabCAD and organize the joints in a parant child relation tree.
 2. Keep the base be the waist region.
 3. Convert the .f3d to URDF from Fusion 360 using fusion2urdf plugin.
-You will find further details here.
+You will find further details [here](https://github.com/syuntoku14/fusion2urdf).
+.
 4. Use the URDF for simulations in Simulating Softwares Like Gazebo 11.

 ### Power Distribution Part